ojasweeC/incubate/Incubate/README.md

 ### Testing Inky AI
 The app includes demo data generation for testing:
 - Create entries or let Inky generate sample data
-- Tap "Chat with Inky 🐙" to start a reflection session
+- Tap "Daily Reflection" to start a reflection session
 - View insights and patterns in the insights sheet

 ## Architecture